USS Blueback (SS-581): 1970s

-Local operations occupied her during the first 10 weeks of 1972; then, the submarine began a lengthy overhaul at the Pearl Harbor Naval Shipyard on 29 March.
+Local operations occupied her during the first 10 weeks of 1972.
+On 29 March, the submarine began a lengthy overhaul at the Pearl Harbor Naval Shipyard.
 Nearly a year later early in March 1973, she finished the yard work, commenced local operations and trained in preparation for deployment.
 She sailed for the Orient on 8 August and, while there, participated in several operations with other American warships as well as with naval forces from Korea and Taiwan.
 Among the ports she visited were Yokosuka and Sasebo, Japan; Chinhae and Pusan, Korea; Buckner Bay, Okinawa; Hong Kong; and Subic Bay in the Philippines.
 On 5 January 1974, Blueback left Subic Bay and visited Keelung, Taiwan, for two days before heading back to Hawaii.

 The submarine arrived in Pearl Harbor on 31 January 1974 and commenced a leave and upkeep period.
 During the remainder of the year, Blueback took part in numerous training operations and exercises.
 She provided services to surface ships and aircraft, conducted torpedo firing drills, and did another tour preparing prospective commanding officers for the new jobs.

 During the first two months of 1975, the submarine continued local operations.
 In March, she participated in Exercise "RIMPAC 75", which included ships from the navies of the United States, Canada, Australia, and New Zealand.
 Upon completion of this operation, Blueback commenced a restricted availability.
 Early in June, she resumed local operations including a series of torpedo firing tests, type training, and services to surface and air units.
 The warship closed out the year in upkeep at Pearl Harbor.